bezmoradi/t2/README.md

 $ brew install portaudio pkg-config go
 ```

-### Add Go to your PATH
+### Add Go to Your PATH

-You need to make sure Go’s binaries are available in your `PATH`.
+You need to make sure Go's binaries are available in your `PATH`.
 Add the following line to your shell configuration file:

 ```sh
 export PATH=$PATH:$HOME/go/bin
 ```

-If you use `zsh`, Add it to your `~/.zshrc` file, then apply the changes:
+If you use `zsh`, add it to your `~/.zshrc` file, then apply the changes:

 ```sh
 $ echo 'export PATH=$PATH:$HOME/go/bin' >> ~/.zshrc